dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/basic_sql/README.md

 Ok, now that we've gotten a sense of the data, let's dial it back and get to the basics. :)

 ### Select
-Now, let's look a bit more into SELECT
+Now, let's look a bit more into SELECT.
+The SELECT statement is used to select data from a database.
+The data returned is stored in a result table, called the result-set.

 In SQL, data is usually organized in various tables.
 For example, a sports team database might have the tables teams, players, and games.
 A wedding database might have tables guests, vendors, and music_playlist.

+First off, let's select everything from the table to see what we get:

+`SELECT * FROM mpettit_schema.mpettit_table;`

+There's a lot to view at once here.
+Let's say we're not interested in all those comments and just want to look at the columns `inspection_id`, `dba_name`, `aka_name`, `results`, and `inspection_date`.
+We can edit the above command to only select those columns:

+`SELECT inspection_id, dba_name, aka_name, results, inspection_date FROM mpettit_schema.mpettit_table;`

+### Where

+The WHERE clause is used to filter records.
+That is, the WHERE class extracts only those records that fulfill a specified condition.